pixeloven/pixeloven/NOTES.md

     * finish dockerizing them
 * Remove commit-citizen from PO (maybe from pixeloven/ssr as well)
     * Then just name space our commitlint better
+* Storybook
+    * storybook-addon-options is deprecated and will stop working soon

 ## After v6 Release
 * Workflow